quantiply/rico/docs/common_tasks/es-push.md

 If you use [rico-metrics](https://github.com/Quantiply/rico-metrics) to send these to statsd, they will be sent as gauges with this form:

 `<prefix>.samza.<job-name>.<job-id>.container.<container-name>.eshttp.producer.<metric>`

+### Connection Errors

+If the HTTP connection goes stale due to inactivity, the pooling connection manager will reestablish a new connection.

 ### Recovering from poison pills